NguyenTJoseph/reading-notes/Code 201 Notes/Class-02.md

 ```
 ### Expressions
 Expressions evaluate into a single value.
 They can assign a single value or use two or more values to give one value.
-Operators expressions to create a single value from multiple by things like assigning value, perform math, or combining strings.
+Operators expressions create a single value from multiple by things like assigning value, perform math, or combining strings.

 ## Decisions and Loops
 Conditional statements allow code to make decisions on what it should do.